curl/everything-curl/opensource-copyright.md

 they had the rights to resumed file transfers.

-As a generic software component that is usable everywhere to everyone, there are times when libcurl - in particular - are used in nefarious or downright malicious ways or circumstances.
+As a generic software component that is usable everywhere to everyone, there are times when libcurl—in particular—are used in nefarious or downright malicious ways or circumstances.
 Examples include being used in virus and malware software.
 That is unfortunate but nothing we can prevent.